end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 The library also allows one to convert an RTTTL song to hardcoded function calls (`tone()` and `delay()` calls).
 This is really useful if your dynamic memory is almost completely full and you would like to move the load from dynamic memory to program storage space.

-The UI (rtttlOptimizerGui)&nbsp;also features a basic RTTTL player.
+The UI (rtttlOptimizerGui) also features a basic RTTTL player.
 The quality of the playback is limited but it allows one to prove that a compression did not changed the song's melody.

 # Library